 The Department of Environment and Coastal Resources bears the responsibility for many of the issues relating to the environment, including oversight of protected areas, oversight of beaches and the marine environment, much of the practical licensing relating to water sports and charter companies, as well as many other environmental concerns.

-The Turks and Caicos Planning Department is responsible for most issues pertaining to development, including illegal development, clear-cut bulldozing, many aspects of the environmental impact of development and construction, and has involvement in the adaption of broader development plans, including the National Development Plan.
+The Turks and Caicos Planning Department is responsible for most issues pertaining to development, including illegal development, clear-cut bulldozing, and many aspects of the environmental impact of development and construction, and has involvement in the adaption of broader development plans, including the National Development Plan.

 The Environmental Health Department oversees some issues relating to pollution.
 Problems such as hydrocarbon and chemical dumping and pollution are under the purview of this department.